A Simple Streaming Bit-parallel Algorithm for Swap Pattern Matching: Abstract

 \section{Abstract}

 The pattern matching problem with swaps is to find all occurrences of a pattern in a text while allowing the pattern to swap adjacent symbols.
-The goal is to design fast matching algorithm that takes advantage of the bit parallelism of bitwise machine instructions.
-We point out a fatal flaw in the algorithm proposed by Ahmed et al. [The swap matching problem revisited, Theor.
-Comp.
-Sci.
-2014], which we describe in detail.
-Furthermore we devise a new swap pattern matching algorithm which is based on the same graph theoretical model as the algorithm by Ahmed et al. (thus still not based on FFT) and we prove its correctness.
+The goal is to design fast matching algorithm that takes advantage of the bit parallelism of bitwise machine instructions and has only streaming access to the input.
+We introduce a new approach to solve this problem based on the graph theoretic model and compare its performance to previously known algorithms.
 We also show that an approach using deterministic finite automata cannot achieve similarly efficient algorithms.
+Furthermore, we describe a fatal flaw in some of the previously published algorithms based on the same model.
+Finally, we provide experimental evaluation of our algorithm on real-world data.